samfitgen/trgen/docs/Olympic_Triathlon_Build-Mid_Volume.md

 # Trainer Road Plan: Olympic Triathlon Build - Mid Volume

+> These Build blocks place increasing importance on not only extending but
+> sustaining your soon-to-be-elevated power & pace.
+Enduring some rather high-
+> level discomfort is challenging but necessary in order to push you to this new
+> level of performance.

 ## Week 1

 > _Tuesday_   **Ramp Test**  With 6 weeks of base work in your legs, it's time